DBCLS

 • Description: Access to life sciences databases via TogoMCP

-5. Click "Create" and authorize the connector
+4. Click "Create" and authorize the connector.

-Gemini CLI
+Gemini CLI — Streamable HTTP Configuration

 TogoMCP uses Streamable HTTP transport (not SSE).
 Configure your settings.json as follows: